dmytropohorol/SimpleGameTZ/README.md

 Animations I get from Mixamo, not mine, so that is the reason why they are laggy.
 Textures and static mesh assets got from the quixel bridge All widget logic is made in C++, the visual is made in BP, and elements are connected via meta=(BindWidget).
-For tracking scores, use Game State and delegates.
+For tracking scores, used Game State and delegates.